Get insider access

 Sennheiser HD 25

 The Audio-Technica ATH-M50x and Sennheiser HD 25 are both popular wired headphones for enthusiasts and DJs alike.
 One distinction is that the Audio-Technica are over-ear headphones and weigh much more than the lightweight Sennheiser.
-They're not as bass-heavy and they can fold down smaller with a travel bag.
+They can fold down smaller with a travel bag.
 You get two extra detachable audio cables, and both use different but proprietary cable connectors.
 In contrast, the Sennheiser fit on-ears.
 They feel comfortable and don't clamp as hard as the Audio-Technica.
 The headband can split, which is unique and helps to stabilize the fit.

 Beats Studio3 Wireless